Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

 where $\mathcal{T}(\cdot)$ represents the function of TDE, $\mathbf{D}_i$ denotes the obtained temporal difference features.

 As illustrated previously, the U-shape structure progressively aggregates the multi-level information layer by layer.
 However, the long dependence between high-level and low-level features and the discriminative changed regions are ignored in such feature fusion strategy, resulting dilution of distinctive knowledge.
 To this end, the proposed knowledge review technique is exploited to fully capture the complementary information among multi-level temporal difference features for a more accurate CD.
-On the other hand, an online uncertainty estimation branch is designed to evaluate pixel-wise uncertainty of predicted change maps.
-From the online uncertainty estimation branch, the uncertainty-aware features are further combined with multi-level temporal difference features to make the network pay more attention to the less reliable regions.
-More details of the knowledge review technique and online uncertainty estimation will be presented in Subsection \ref{sub:KR} and \ref{sub:OUE}, respectively.
+On the other hand, an online hard region estimation branch is designed to evaluate pixel-wise hard regions to strength the capability of model to deal with the hard detected changes in bi-temporal images.
+From the online hard region estimation branch, the hard region-aware features are further combined with multi-level temporal difference features to make the network pay more attention to the less reliable regions.
+More details of the knowledge review technique and online uncertainty estimation will be presented in Subsection \ref{sub:KR} and \ref{sub:OHRE}, respectively.